A step by step guide on eating out with food allergies:

 This is something to be aware of as often people don’t realise the risk here.

-Often smoothies contain certain allergens that may not be labelled in ingredients as recipes can change frequently.
+Often smoothies contain certain allergens that may not be labelled in the ingredients as recipes can change frequently.
 Equipment and utensils may be reused and may not be cleaned thoroughly, particularly utensils which are used to add ingredients or toppings (i.e the same spoon could be used for marshmallows and nuts or even the marshmallows could be in the same container that the nuts had been in previously).

 It is worth noting there are different types of nut milk available and that certain coffees/lattes can contain a particular type of nut milk.
 Some alcoholic drinks contain raw egg whites – the white ‘fuzz’ of a Pisco sour, for example, is from beaten egg whites.
 Raw eggs are particularly dangerous in people with egg allergies.

-Also be wary of friends taking a sip of your drink, or trying a friends drink, especially after dinner as there may be a traces of the allergen on their glass or even from their hands holding the glass.
+Also be wary of friends taking a sip of your drink, or trying a friends drink, especially after dinner as there may be a trace of the allergen on their glass or even from their hands holding the glass.

 Also remember cross contact can occur with drink stirrers, shakers and other utensils used to mix drinks as with condiments like sprigs of mint or slices of fruit.